BRAND NEW Illegal Immigration Numbers Reveal Trump's Shocking IMPACT On Border | John Hawkins' Right Wing News

 “As a result of the executive orders issued by the president, and the implementing policies issued by the secretary, as well as earlier policy changes and the significant investments we have made in border-enforcement personnel, technology, and infrastructure, we are seeing a historic shift in illegal crossings along the southwest border,” Vitiello said, according to the Washington Examiner.

-The gross number of illegals here in our country has accumulated largely because of previous weak administrations that have looked the other way while people have illegally crossed our borders and taken up residence in our country WITHOUT following our laws and immigrating the right way.
-These administrations have taken power, money and manpower away from those agencies whose job it is, to enforce our laws and protect the interests of the people of the United States–and in doing so, they have emboldened these illegal immigrants to OPENLY protest in our streets for rights they DO NOT have and ARE NOT entitled to in this country BECAUSE they are NOT here legally.
+The gross number of illegals here in our country has accumulated largely because of previous weak administrations that looked the other way while people illegally crossed our borders and took up residence in our country WITHOUT following our laws and immigrating the right way.
+These administrations have taken power, money and manpower away from those agencies whose job it is to enforce our laws and protect the interests of the people of the United States – and in doing so, they have emboldened these illegal immigrants to OPENLY protest in our streets for rights they DO NOT have and ARE NOT entitled to in this country BECAUSE they are NOT here legally.

 Just saying…that’s all.